Stefan Parsons: CARS Late Model Stock Tour

-Truck Series
+Craftsman Truck Series

 Parsons made his NASCAR debut in the Truck Series in 2018, where he drove the No. 15 Chevrolet Silverado for Premium Motorsports at Bristol.
-He finished 17th after starting 30th.
-He would later return to the team for the Phoenix race, where he finished 20th after starting 24th.
+He finished seventeenth after starting 30th.
+He would later return to the team for the Phoenix race, where he finished twentieth after starting 24th.

 In 2019, Parsons drove the No. 1 Chevrolet for Beaver Motorsports at Las Vegas.
 At Charlotte, he drove the No. 49 for CMI Motorsports with a paint scheme honoring the victims of the 2019 University of North Carolina at Charlotte shooting.

 Parsons returned to CMI in 2020, driving a second No. 83 truck at Las Vegas.

 After not running any Truck Series races in 2021, Parsons returned to the series in 2022 in the race at Sonoma as a last-minute replacement driver for G2G Racing.
 Mason Filippi and Travis McCullough were both scheduled to attempt to make their Truck Series debuts at Sonoma in the team's Nos.
 46 and 47 trucks, respectively.
 However, on June 10, McCullough had to be replaced due to his drug test results not coming in in time for practice.
 (As it was his first start of the season, he had to take a drug test beforehand.)
 Parsons was announced as McCullough's replacement in the No. 47 truck for qualifying.
 However, on June 11, the team decided to move Parsons from the No. 47 and replacing McCullough to the No. 46 and replacing Filippi in qualifying and the race due to Filippi not adjusting to the truck well enough in practice.
 The No. 47 truck was withdrawn.
-Parsons then drove the No. 20 for Young's Motorsports in the race at Nashville.
+Parsons then drove the No. 20 for Young's Motorsports in the races at Nashville and Homestead-Miami.

+In 2023, Parsons returned to Young's Motorsports to practice and qualify their No. 12 truck for the race at Circuit of the Americas after Spencer Boyd was late to arrive at the track due to his plane flight being delayed.
+Parsons was able to qualify the No. 12 truck into the race on Friday and Boyd drove it in the race on Saturday.
+Parsons would then drive the team's No. 20 truck in the Bristol dirt race and their No. 02 truck at Pocono.
+On October 19, it was announced that Parsons would drive the No. 25 truck for Rackley W.A.R. in the Truck Series season-finale at Phoenix.